 His father leaned over his ear, shifting his hips into Hidan's.

 "There's nowhere to run to."

 Kakuzu woke up to the sound of his partner's voice careening off the walls.
-He sat up immediately to scan the room for what the cause of the commotion may be, but he found nothing except the moonlight and blankets scattering the floor.
+He sat up immediately to scan the room for what the cause of the commotion may be, but he found nothing except blankets scattering the floor.
 He turned his eyes onto Hidan, half-ready to throw the entire bed out of the window with the teenager still sitting in it.
 The only thing that stopped him was the obvious shine of wetness on Hidan's face.

 Kakuzu had never seen Hidan cry.
 Not in the entirety of knowing the kid since he was seventeen.
 The only weakness Hidan had ever shown was when his rituals slowed his body down.
 Irate and more than a little confused, Kakuzu moved to stand up and approach Hidan's bed.
 The boy showed no signs of even noticing Kakuzu had moved.
 His hands clutched at the sides of his head and his eyes were glassy.
 They looked focused on something in front of him that Kakuzu could not see.
 With as much gentleness as a man wrought with iron could muster, Kakuzu rested a hand on Hidan's shoulder.
 "Hidan?
 Hidan, look at me."

 Hidan's muscles tensed beneath Kakuzu's fingertips.
 At least he was somewhat aware of his surroundings.
 Gradually, Hidan's eyes focused on the blurry form sitting on the edge of his bed.

 "'kuzu?"
 He mumbled, only just forming Kakuzu's name.
 Kakuzu let it slide for once.
 "I… Did I wake you up?"
 Hidan hadn't even seemed to notice the tears that had only just started to slow down.
 "Sorry."